gerothegreat/EndlessCubeJump/README.md

-# EndlessCubeJump
+# WebGameProject
-This Project is mad for School Group Project Only.
+ This Game Project is made for School Group Project Only.